 Back injuries may seem minor at first but can result in a lifetime of pain and suffering.
 You need to make sure any money you receive covers all your medical care, both now – and in the future.

 But why would I need a lawyer if I have PIP?
 While you will first file a claim with your insurance company after a crash to collect money through your PIP, damages can easily exhaust most basic policies.
 In addition, some insurance companies refuse to pay valid claims – even for their own policyholders.

 It is always best to have an experienced Miami car accident lawyer review your case and help you explore your legal options.

 When you meet with a lawyer, you can get the necessary answers and review any insurance company settlements.
 Your attorney will understand how best to maximize any settlement amount and ensure you get what you deserve, even after a minor car accident.
 Having a lawyer in your corner also removes much of the worry associated with filing claims and seeking medical attention after being involved in an auto accident.

 Whether your accident was minor or catastrophic, it is vital to explore your legal options with an experienced Miami car accident lawyer immediately following your crash.
 In Florida, injured accident victims have a limited time to file a claim seeking compensation.
-This statute of limitations in Florida is just four years from the date of the accident.
+This statute of limitations in Florida is just two years from the date of the accident.
 While exceptions exist, you must speak to a lawyer quickly after an accident.
 Your attorney can ensure you do not miss critical deadlines for filing an accident claim or personal injury lawsuit.